U.S. inflation hinges on long-term unemployed: Fed study

-SAN FRANCISCO, June 30 (Reuters) - Whether U.S. inflation next year rises above or remains stuck below the Federal Reserve’s 2-percent target will depend in large part on how easily the long-term unemployed find work, a study published on Monday by the San Francisco Fed suggests.
+SAN FRANCISCO (Reuters) - Whether U.S. inflation next year rises above or remains stuck below the Federal Reserve’s 2-percent target will depend in large part on how easily the long-term unemployed find work, a study published on Monday by the San Francisco Fed suggests.

 As long as a strengthening economy means better job prospects for all workers, even those who have been unsuccessfully looking for six months or more, inflation looks set to stay well below 2 percent all next year, the study shows.